pbmoses/external-secrets-demo/External-Secrets-With-Vault.md

 {"request_id":"5e833fc7-4f53-f7dc-edfe-2257a42793d1","lease_id":"","renewable":false,"lease_duration":0,"data":null,"wrap_info":null,"warnings":null,"auth":{"client_token":"s.ojvma4OkSZT7qKKRj7qYDswv","accessor":"K0pI3iNha8dUi3YCAxAzumRB","policies":["default","pmodemo"],"token_policies":["default","pmodemo"],"metadata":{"role":"pmodemo","service_account_name":"vault","service_account_namespace":"vault","service_account_secret_name":"","service_account_uid":"9218e2d0-56dd-48b6-b544-d136f79297a2"},"lease_duration":3600,"renewable":true,"entity_id":"05e3113e-7685-137a-c2c4-42fafcf5f71a","token_type":"service","orphan":true}

-***Add more explanation here about the above data returned from Curl***

 If you see something similar to the above, Vault is installed and authentication is working.
 Now it is time to install and create an external secret!
-If you see an error, investigate the error appropriately, most common errors: permission overall or on the namespace or service account.
+If you see an error, investigate the error appropriately, most common errors:
+- Error: connect EHOSTUNREACH = the vault endpoint env var in external secrets deployment is incorrect
+- ERROR, namespace not authorized = the namespace is not set properly in the role
+- ERROR, service account name not authorized = the service account is not proper in the role
+- 403 permission denied = review your policy

 **External-Secrets Deployment and Configuration**